Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 5-5 record against the spread while going 7-3 overall in their past 10 games.
+- The Lakers are 6-4 against the spread and 8-2 overall over their past 10 games.

-- The Lakers have hit the over in nine of their last 10 games.
+- The Lakers have gone over the total in eight of their last 10 outings.

-- Los Angeles has a 31-19 record against the spread and a 34-16 record overall when putting up more than 113 points.
+- Los Angeles has a 31-19 record against the spread and a 34-16 record overall when scoring more than 113 points.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.